PRIArobotics/hedgehog-ide/INSTALL.md

 ## Automated installation with HedgehogBundle (recommended)

 HedgehogBundle allows a very simple installation of the Hedgehog platform, the IDE can be installed via a single command.
-After cloning or downloading the bundle to the controller, simple enter the following two commands in the `HedgehogBundle` directory:
+After cloning or downloading the bundle to the controller, simply enter the following two commands in the `HedgehogBundle` directory:

 ```bash
 $ cd ide